Chinese costumes include hair ornament, jewelry, pendant, and outfit, together they show a person’s social status, age, occupation, and religion.

 Around 2000 to 3000 years ago, the Book of Documents (Shang Shu) clearly noted 12 patterns that were used for the Chinese traditional dress of royals and nobles.

-Colors and positions of those pattens changed slightly in different dynasties, however, the content and essence of them were well applied and preserved in millennium years of Chinese history.
+The colors and positions of those pattens changed slightly in different dynasties, however, the content and essence of them were well applied and preserved in millennium years of Chinese history.

 Emperors and most honorable prime ministers may use all of the 12 patterns; the lower social status, the fewer patterns one could wear.